 Maldives on a Budget

-Today, a budget holiday in the Maldives is a hot topic and Maafushi Island with its expansive choice of budget accommodation is a popular destination in South Male Atoll.
+Today, a budget holiday in the Maldives is a hot topic and Maafushi Island with its expansive choice of budget accommodation is a popular cheap destination in South Male Atoll and it is the capital of budget tourism in Maldives.

 With healthy reefs, fascinating dive sites, white sandy beaches, turquoise waters, luxury resorts and many other attractions, Maafushi is a beautiful island located just 35 minutes by speedboat or 1.5 hours by ferry from Male.